noaskers/HappyWIKI/policies/land-unclaim-policies.md

 ---
 description: >-
   These guidelines explain when and how staff can unclaim player-owned land.
 The goal is to balance fair land management while respecting player builds.
+Claims can only be unclaimed by Mods and above, so if a claim must be removed please consult them.
 ---

 # Land Unclaim Policies